mtov/engsoftmoderna/en/chapter2.md

 with the most relevant features, according to customers.
 Initially, a first version of the system is created, which implements only high-priority functionalities.
 This version is then validated by the customer.
-If approved, a new cycle — also callled **iteration** or **sprint** — begins, adding a few more features as prioritized by the customer.
+If approved, a new cycle---also callled **iteration** or **sprint**---begins, adding a few more features.
 Typically, these cycles are short, having two weeks, for example.
 This allows the systems to be incrementally built, with each feature increment receiving explicit approval by the customer.
 The development ends when all the customer's requests have been implemented.

 \index{Waterfall}
 The following figures present a comparison between Waterfall and